Ivar Mendez

 Ivar Mendez is a Canadian neurosurgeon and neuroscientist who is a professor of surgery at the University of Saskatchewan.
 He is known for his work in cell transplantation for Parkinson's disease and the use of remote presence robotics in neurosurgery and primary health care.
 In December 2022, Mendez was appointed an officer of the Order of Canada for his pioneering work in the use of remote telemedicine and robotics to revolutionize the delivery of health and patient care.
 Dr. Mendez is the Director of the Virtual Health Hub.

 Mendez served as the F.H.
 Wigmore Professor and Provincial Head of the Department of Surgery at the University of Saskatchewan and the Saskatchewan Health Authority from 2013 to 2022 for the Province of Saskatchewan.
-He also holds an appointment at the Department of Psychology and Neuroscience at Dalhousie University and he is one of the founders of the Brain Repair Centre.
+He was the head of Neurosurgery at Dalhousie University for over a decade and was the inaugural Chairman and one of the founders of the Brain Repair Centre.
 He is also the president and founder of the Ivar Mendez International Foundation that provides health and educational assistance to children in the Bolivian Andes.
 Mendez is a photographer and sculptor and has published four books of photography.